kyang5/coursedescriptions/source/fall.rst

     This class is online and fully asynchronous, but students must complete service learning activities in-person at a site of their choosing to be approved by the instructor in accord with the course design.
-To complete the full course (incorporating at least 25 hours of service and other requirements) in one semester, register for 3 credits; to spread over two semesters, register for 1 or 2 credits in the first semester (requiring 6 or 14 service hours in the first semester, respectively).

     This class satisfies the Engaged Learning requirement in the Service Learning category.